k3s-io/cri-dockerd/README.md

 that lets you control Docker via the
 Kubernetes [Container Runtime Interface](https://github.com/kubernetes/cri-api#readme).

+## k3s-io/k3s

+The fork you are currently viewing is maintained by the K3s project.
+It contains changes to allow cri-dockerd to be embedded alongside more recent Kubernetes versions, and adds basic compatibility with newer releases of the CRI-API than offered by upstream.
+There is one branch per Kubernetes minor version.

+The first divergence point on this branch is an `Update Kubernetes to v1.X.Y` commit.
+Following that are a set of patches to fix incompatibilities and add/change/remove APIs to track with CRI-API in the new Kubernetes version.
+May also be a few minor commits to fix issues not yet addressed by upstream.

+When updating this fork, all commits starting with the `Update Kubernetes` commit should be rebased on to the latest master branch or release tag, and each rebased commit fixed to apply cleanly.
+Note that `go mod tidy` and `go mod vendor` may not run cleanly until all patches have been applied.

+When updating the Kubernetes version, the initial commit should be edited and amended to update and vendor in the new patch release.
+This should not generally be necessary, unless Kubernetes makes changes to CRI-API midway through a minor release again.

 ## IMPORTANT

 For users running `0.2.5` or above, the default network plugin is `cni`.
 Kubernetes 1.24+ has removed `kubenet` and